 After meditating, write down your emotions, sensations, or progress.
 Using journal prompts can guide you to process and track your growth without needing perfect words.

-Your Trauma Healing Meditation Journey Tracker
+Your Meditation Journey Tracker

 When to Seek Professional Support for Trauma Healing